 Looking back, whatever I said ranged from ignorant to unhelpful.
 Or, I would just say nothing.
 I would talk about anything and everything else, but not about the cancer, being fully aware of the elephant in the room.

 But here’s the thing: the elephant’s not in the room.
 At least not for the cancer patient; not all the time.
 To let the topic of conversation be the elephant is to let the disease define the person.
 And it doesn’t.

-Michael Buller is director of Editorial and Creative Services at Dana-Farber, and currently a patient.
+Michael Buller is director of Content and Creative Services at Dana-Farber, and currently a patient.